How Much House Can I Afford with a $50K Salary? | 2025

 Annual IncomeMonthly DebtsDesired Mortgage PaymentHow Much House Can I Afford?

-Monthly debts include items such as minimum credit card payments, car loans, student loans, and even your estimated mortgage payment.
+Monthly debts include items such as minimum credit card payments, car loans, student loan payments, and even your estimated mortgage payment.
 However, monthly expenses for utilities and streaming services are not considered monthly debt payments.

 Understanding DTI: Front-end ratio vs. back-end ratio

 As you shop around between mortgage lenders, you may come across the terms front-end ratio and back-end ratio.
-Both are versions of the debt-to-income ratio.
-Essentially, they’re just another way to measure how your income and cash flow affect your monthly housing payment.
+Both are versions of the DTI ratio.
+They measure how your income and cash flow affect your monthly housing payment.

 • Back-end ratio: This works like your debt-to-income ratio, which we discussed above.
 It compares your existing monthly debt payments, including your mortgage, to your monthly gross income